ritikjaiswal019/ritikjaiswal019/README.md

 - ✉️  You can email me at ritikjaiswal019@gmail.com.
 I'll try to respond as soon as possible!
 - ✍️ &nbsp;In my free time, I listen music, solve problems and play online games.
 - 🔭 I’m currently working on [CodeTogether](https://github.com/ritikjaiswal019/CodeTogether)
-- 💻 I’m love problem solving and practive on various competitive platform like CodeChef & CodeForces
+- 💻 I’m love problem solving and practice on various competitive platform like CodeChef & CodeForces

 <h6>(Use dark theme to find my socials)</h6>